Chrysler Museum Covid FAQ

-- The Museum Shop capacity will be limited to four people at a time, and guests will be asked to swipe their own credit cards.
+- The Museum Shop capacity is limited and guests are asked to swipe their own credit cards.
 If you prefer to shop online, visit shop.chrysler.org.

 Are the restrooms open for use?

-- Restrooms will be sanitized multiple times per day.
+- Restrooms are open for use and sanitized multiple times per day.